InternetOfPeers/air-gapped-mobile-vault/README.md

 A secure, offline mobile application for storing Ethereum private keys and signing transactions.
 This app is designed to work completely offline with no network access, ensuring maximum security for your private keys.

+You can use the [Ethereum Transaction Tools](https://github.com/InternetOfPeers/ethereum-transaction-tools) repo to generate and read transactions in QR code format.

 ## Features

 - 🔐 **Secure Key Storage**: Uses device keystore/keychain for maximum security